SatoshiPortal/cyphernode/doc/INSTALL-MANUAL-STEPS.md

+# This README file can be used if you want to install manually.
+This is the old documentation before there was the installer.

 # Here are the exact steps I did to install cyphernode on a debian server running on x86 arch, as user debian.

 ## Update server and install git